 Where to Celebrate Pride Month in the Hudson Valley

-Enjoy parades, live performances, art shows, and other Pride Month events celebrating the LGBTQ+ community throughout the Hudson Valley.
+Enjoy parades, performances, and other Pride Month events celebrating the LGBTQ+ community throughout the Hudson Valley.

 Hudson Valley Pride is back and better than ever this June.
-With an abundance of events and activities scattered throughout Pride Month, the celebrations offer something for everyone.
+With an abundance of events and activities scattered throughout the festive month, the celebrations offer something for everyone.
 Round up your friends and get ready to show your support in style.

 Hasbrouck Park, New Paltz